oslabs-beta/dbhive/README.md

 - [Contributing](#contributing)

 ## About
-dbHive offers an interactive dashboard that visualizes the performance of one or more PostgreSQL databases.
+dbHive offers an interactive dashboard to visualize the performance of one or more PostgreSQL databases.
 By providing easily accessible information about the health and activity of a database, dbHive enables developers to make informed decisions that optimize the way they store their data.

 ## Getting Started
 1. **Fork** and **clone** this [repository](https://github.com/oslabs-beta/dbhive) to your machine.